ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Hyperbilirubinemias.md

 	* neonates
 	* alternate pathways in unconjugated hyperbilirubinemia
 ## Renal excretion of conjugates
-* Unconjugated bilirubin is not excreted in urine, as it is too tightly bound to albumin for effective glomerular filtration and there is no tubular mechanism for its renal secretion.
-In contrast, the bilirubin conjugates are readily filtered at the glomerulus and can appear in urine in disorders characterized by increased bilirubin conjugates in the circulation.
-It should be kept in mind that the kidney can serve as an “overflow valve” for conjugated bilirubin.
-Consequently, the level of jaundice in individuals with con- jugated hyperbilirubinemia can be amplified in the presence of renal failure.
+* Unconjugated bilirubin is not excreted in urine,
+	* tightly bound to albumin for effective glomerular filtration
+	* no tubular mechanism for its renal secretion.
+* bilirubin conjugates are readily filtered at the glomerulus
+	* appear in urine in disorders characterized by ***increased bilirubin conjugates*** in the circulation.
+* kidney can serve as an “overflow valve” for conjugated bilirubin.
+	* level of jaundice in individuals with conjugated hyperbilirubinemia can be ***amplified in the presence of renal failure***.

+# Unconjugated Hyperbilirubinemias
+## Increased Bilirubin Production
+### Hemolysis
+* INdre